A compilation of historic, modern and fun speed typing records

 In 2012, Mohd.
 Kursheed Hussain set the world record for typing the alphabet with spaces between each letter, managing to clock a time of 3.43 seconds.
 Funnily enough, on his official Guinness Book of World Record’s page there are several people claiming to be faster than him.
 So why not time yourself, train up and give it a go?
 Your name could be the one in spotlights!

 Smartphones are designed for ease of use, but the first time you use one you start to appreciate just how tricky texting on them can be!
-For this record, we head over to Brazil where a certain Mr Marcel Fernandes Filho typed out a predetermined message of 100 characters in 17 seconds flat using the Fleksy keyboard application on his iPhone 6.
+For this record, we head over to Brazil where a certain Mr Marcel Fernandes Filho typed out a predetermined message of 100 characters in 17 seconds using the Fleksy keyboard application on his iPhone.

 Some people find typing on a normal sized keyboard hard enough, let alone one designed to fit onto a mobile phone.
-Nonetheless, Ms Grace Pak of the United States managed to put into her phone a 264 character message in 56.5 seconds, punctuation included.
+Nonetheless, Ms Grace Pak (USA) managed to put into her phone a 264 character message in 56.5 seconds, punctuation included.

 Once upon a time portable technology was somewhat more clunky than what it is today and had buttons you had to press in order to text.
 Currently the world record belongs to Yousef Ahmed Abdul Saboor who typed out a 160 character message in 29.43 seconds.
 That is some impressive finger power.